-According to a homeless count conducted in January 2017, an estimated 1,000 people, or 1 percent of the city’s entire population, are homeless.
+According to a homeless count done in January 2017, an estimated 1,000 people, or 1 percent of the city’s entire population, are homeless.
 Since Mayor Arreguin's election in November, the city has taken bold steps to address this crisis.

 Within weeks of taking office, the Mayor worked with several other councilmembers to activate the regional Emergency Operations Center.
 The city was able to immediately double the number of shelter beds and warming centers available, providing life-saving shelter to hundreds of homeless individuals.

 The Mayor's office is now working to create a year-round short-term shelter, while developing measures to help people successfully transition to living on their own.

 Homelessness is a complex social problem caused by a faulty social safety net, lack of housing that is affordable, low wages, insufficient drug treatment programs and many other factors.

 Click here to get a fuller picture of the situation in Berkeley and Alameda County.
 And read on below to learn about some of the solutions our city is working on.
 Together, we can make a difference!

 Central to the Mayor's plan for combating homelessness is The Pathways Project, which includes both short and long term measures to help shelter our growing homeless population, and restore Berkeley’s streets, parks and neighborhoods to their intended use.

 In June, the city opened its first navigation center, which will allow the homeless to bring their partners, pets, and personal belongings with them.
 The center is much more than a shelter.
 Here, the unsheltered get a caseworker who can help them address substance abuse, mental health issues, assist with job searches and eventually connect the homeless to permanent housing or reunify them with their families.